 “Indonesian coffees such as Sumatran, Bali, and Java are mainly about big, full body and rich, heavy mouthfeel.
 Papa New Guinea’s great growths bring the contrast and complexity of a livelier acidity.
 This specialty coffee blend is a great meeting place for both fans of acidity who are looking to try something a little heavier, and straight Sumatran drinkers who might want to see how they like a little more acidity.”

-Though it’s not always on the shelves at our two Princeton cafes, you can order the Organic Indie Blend (along with all of our other specialty coffee blends & varietals) through our website.
+Though it’s not always on the shelves at our two Princeton cafes, you can order the Indie Blend (along with all of our other specialty coffee blends & varietals) through our website.
 We precision-roast to order, and ship via UPS to ensure freshness!

 By Jacqui | Wednesday, June 27th, 2012 at 8:07 am